Former bowls player given guard of honour send-off by teammates

 Donations at the funeral were made to charities British Heart Foundation and Cancer Research.

 A proofreader and printing assistant by trade, Doreen was a keen reader of books.
 Don added: “Books were her world, the last book she was reading was buried with her.”
-Doreen leaves behind her daughter, Karen, and her two grandchildren, Zoe and Maia.
+Doreen leaves behind Don, daughter Karen and grandchildren Zoe and Maia.

 Comments are closed on this article.